Agent007repo/Air_Quality_Random_Forest_Model_Project/README.md

 -   `README.md`: This file, providing an overview of the project.
 -   `requirements.txt`: A list of Python dependencies required to run the project.
 -   `.gitignore`: Specifies intentionally untracked files that Git should ignore.
--   `data/` (Recommended): Create this folder and place your dataset (e.g., `AirQualityUCI.csv`) here.
-Provide download instructions if not including the file directly.
--   `visualizations/` (Recommended): Create this folder and save your key plots as images here if you want to embed them directly in the README.

 ## How to Run / Reproduce